bronygamedev/friendship-globe/readme.md

 * latest [Godot 3](https://godotengine.org/download) build
 * [Python 3.11](https://godotengine.org/download/3.x/)

-not enough done on the project
+not enough is done on the project.

 >  **NOTE**:
 >
-> there currently are no official servers to run this, for now it's a proof of concept
+> there currently are no official servers to run this, for now it's a proof of concept.